 Now before you head over to my Contact page and send me an email stating that I can’t be a holistic practitioner if I don’t believe those quotes, hear me out!

-Do I believe diet can greatly aid people in a better quality of life?
+Do I believe a healthy diet can greatly aid people in a better quality of life?
 YES!
 Do I believe that diet can be used as treatment or a therapeutic option for a disease or illness?
 YES!

 However, food is NOT medicine.
 And quotes that indicate it is or that if you found the perfect diet you would no longer need medicine, well those quotes cause extreme guilt and shame in people.

 Those quotes even convince people to no longer take their medicine and instead chronically diet in hopes of finding a diet that equates to the healing their medicine provided for them.
 That doesn’t promote holistic wellness.

 My Story of Using Food as Medicine